Sandra M. DeJong, MD, MSc

 Dr. DeJong trained in pediatrics and General Psychiatry at the University of Massachusetts Medical Center in Worcester, MA, and in Child and Adolescent Psychiatry at Massachusetts General and McLean Hospitals.
 She has worked in an outpatient community hospital setting providing consultations and medication management to patients referred from pediatricians, as well as inpatient child psychiatry consultation and private practice.
 In addition, she served as co-Investigator with Dr. Jean Frazier on an NIMH-funded multi-site research project in the treatment of early-onset psychosis, and has written about the use of antipsychotic medications in children.

 In the fall of 2004, Dr. DeJong assumed the position of Associate Training Director in the Division of Child and Adolescent Psychiatry and became Training Director in July 2013.
-Current academic interests include neurodevelopmental disorders, professionalism and the Internet, ethics in child psychiatry, and psychiatric education.
-She is the author of Blogs and Tweets, Texting and Friending: Social Media and the Internet in Health Care to be published by Elsevier in 2014.
+Current academic interests include neurodevelopmental disorders, e-professionalism and integrating technology into clinical practice, ethics in child psychiatry, and psychiatric education.
+She is the author of Blogs and Tweets, Texting and Friending: Social Media and the Internet in Health Care published by Elsevier in 2014.
 She serves on the Steering Committee and the Executive Council of the American Association of Directors of Psychiatry Training (AADPRT), and will serve as Program Chair for the 2015 Annual Meeting and President effective 2017.
 She participated in the 2014 ACGME Subspecialty Milestones Taskforce to develop Milestones for Child/Adolescent Psychiatry.
 She is Associate Editor of the Child Psychiatry Resident In-Training Examination (PRITE), and also serves on the Ethics Committee of the American Association of Child and Adolescent Psychiatry.

 Nicholas Carson, MD, FRCPC